 About Curator and Critic Tours and Lectures—Connective Conversations | Inside Oregon Art

-In 2015, The Ford Family Foundation and the UO College of Design announced the addition of new host partners—Oregon College of Art and Craft and Reed College’s Douglas F. Cooley Memorial Art Gallery—as part of the multiyear program that brings prominent curators and critics to Oregon to engage with visual artists statewide.
+The Ford Family Foundation and UO School of Art + Design, Department of Art, partner with Reed College’s Douglas F. Cooley Memorial Art Gallery, Pacific Northwest College of Art, and Portland State University in a multiyear program to bring prominent curators and critics to Oregon to engage with artists statewide.

 “Connective Conversations, Inside Oregon Art” began in 2011.
 The expanded partnership is made possible by a grant from The Ford Family Foundation’s Visual Arts Program, which honors interest in the visual arts by the late Mrs. Hallie Ford, a co-founder of The Foundation.